tetratelabs/istio-distro.io/content/community/event/getenvoy-deep-dive.md

 weight: 4
 ---

-GetEnvoy has been around for more than a year now, and it has helped many people to get Envoy up and running in swift fashion.
-In this meetup, Christoph Pakulski will give us detailed explanation of what the project is all about as well us some very interesting updates.
+GetEnvoy has been around for more than a year now, and it has helped more than 70,000 people to get Envoy up and running in swift fashion.
+In this meetup, Christoph Pakulski engineer from Tetrate, will give a detailed explanation of how to use and participate in the project.

 We will go into the following updates: